 Everyone one loves a cheesy garlicky Potato Gratin and this one will not disappoint.
 It ticks every box and is truly scrumptious.

-Even better, this Delicious Potato Gratin is completely syn free when using your healthy extra choice.
-It's perfectly cheesy and garlicky and total heaven in a dish.
+This Delicious Potato Gratin is perfectly cheesy and garlicky and total heaven in a dish.

 It makes a great side dish for a variety of main courses. such as:

-- Syn Free Garlic Chicken and French Bean Tray Bake
+- Garlic Chicken and French Bean Tray Bake

 - Chicken Quinoa Meatballs in a Veggie Sauce